 Hlinka is a national hero in his native Czech Republic.
 He was a very successful player before heading behind the bench.
 He came over to North America and signed with the Vancouver Canucks in 1981, where he a team rookie record with 60 points in his first season.

 He took the Penguins to the Eastern Conference Final in his first season behind the bench, but he was fired just four games into the 2001-02 season, ending his only stint as a head coach in the NHL.
-Hlinka was killed in a car crash, in 2004, while back in the Czech Republic.
+Hlinka was killed in a car crash in 2004 while back in the Czech Republic.
 He was just 54.

 On June 21, 2013, Alain Vigneault became the 34th head coach in the history of the New York Rangers.
-The move comes a month after he was fired by the Canucks, just two years removed from a Game 7 loss in the Stanley Cup Final.
+The move came a month after he was fired by the Canucks, just two years removed from a Game 7 loss in the Stanley Cup Final.
 Strangely enough, the Canucks replaced Vigneault with John Tortorella, who was fired by the Rangers three weeks earlier.

-The Rangers cross-town rivals, the New York Islanders, made a big splash on June 21, 2018.
+The Rangers’ cross-town rivals, the New York Islanders, made a big splash on June 21, 2018.
 They signed Barry Trotz to a big five-year contract to become their new head coach.
 The move comes three days after Trotz resigned from the Washington Capitals, who he led to their first-ever Stanley Cup earlier in the month.

 In his first season, the Islanders go 48-27-7 and finish second in the Metropolitan Division behind the Capitals.
 They swept the Penguins in the first round of the Stanley Cup playoffs before getting swept out of the second round by the Carolina Hurricanes.